uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 to the following:

 - [Major issue] **Not writing a packet arrival handler**.
 You should structure your code so that you have a single `packet arrival handler <project2_tips.html#writing-the-packet-arrival-handler>`__ that gets called from any state where a packet arrives.
+- [Major issue] **Writing a packet arrival handler that does not follow the exact SEGMENT ARRIVES logic in the RFC.** Most notably, you should not try to reverse-engineer the logic in ``SEGMENT ARRIVES`` to figure our the steps to follow based on the current TCP state (the RFC does indicate a number of steps that will depend on the TCP state, but you should check for the value of the TCP state when the RFC tells you to, instead of combing through the logic and trying to extract the steps that only apply to a given state).
 - **Writing a packet arrival handler, but still having some of the packet arrival handler logic in the state handling functions**.
 That said, we will allow some of the packet arrival handling logic to appear in the CLOSED, LISTEN, and SYN-SENT states (and the rest in a packer arrival handler), given that the RFC specifies a specific treatment for those three states, whereas the rest of the states are lumped together.
 - **Not writing a function to process the send buffer**.
 Based on the TCP variables, this function should decide whether to send any packets or not.
 This function should be called when handling APPLICATION_SEND, and whenever SND.UNA or SND.WND changes (since that may open up the window, allowing more data to be sent).
 - **Destroying the multitimer thread each time a single timer expires**.
 Your multitimer should have a single thread that should not be stopped/re-recreated at any point (it should just be stopped when calling mt_free, once we're completely done using the multitimer).
 Most notably, you should not destroy the thread when a single timer expires (to then create a thread when setting the next timer)